An Online-Learning Approach to Inverse Optimization: Introduction

 that are essentially as good as the decisions~$ x_t $ taken by the expert on average.
-To this end, we interpret the observations of parameters and expert solutions as revealed over multiple rounds such that in each round~$t$ we are shown the parameters~$ p_t $ first, then take our optimal decision~$ \sol{x}_t $ according to our objective function~$ c_t $, then we are shown the solution~$ x_t $ chosen by the expert, and finally we are allowed to update $ c_t $ for the next round.
-For this setup, we will be able to show that our MWU-based algorithm attains an error bound of
+To this end, we interpret the observations of parameters and expert solutions as revealed over multiple rounds such that in each round~$t$ we are shown the parameters~$ p_t $ first, then take our optimal decision~$ \sol{x}_t $ according to our objective function~$ c_t $, afterwards we are shown the solution~$ x_t $ chosen by the expert, and finally we are allowed to update $ c_t $ for the next round.
+For this setup, we will be able to show that our online-learning algorithms are able to produce a strategy of objective functions and corresponding solutions for which both the deviations in true cost $ \sp{\ctrue}{(x_t - \sol{x}_t)} \geq 0 $ as well as the deviations in surrogate cost $ \sp{c_t}{(\sol{x}_t - x_t)} \geq 0 $ can be made arbitrarily small on average under very general assumptions.
+This way, our approach can be understood as an online, multi-sample version of inverse optimization, where the typical task is to find an objective function which is close to a known target obective and makes a given solution optimal.